MultiQC/MultiQC/docs/modules/bclconvert.md

 #### Add barplots containing undetermined barcodes

-You can specify following parameter in the config when you want to include the barplots of the undetermined barcodes:
+By default, the bar plot of undetermined barcodes is only shown when reporting from a single demultiplexing run.

+If you would like to show it with multiple runs (eg. bclconvert runs are split by lane), you can specify following parameter in your MultiQC config:

 ```yaml
 bclconvert: